jimbrend/MiniVault/readme.md

 # 3. Install dependencies
 ```
 pip install -r requirements_txt.txt

-(or usually pip3 will work instead on macOS)
+# or (common on macOS the command will instead use pip3)
 pip3 install -r requirements_txt.txt
 ```
 # 4. Start the API